The Guide

 Parent voice is light on detail but generally positive on environment, primary teaching, and management responsiveness.
 Fees are at the lower end of the Riyadh international market.
 Families considering Dream tend to be choosing it as a primary and middle-school option, with a planned move to a larger senior school for high school years.
 Anyone needing a full K-12 American programme will want to confirm current age range and graduation pathway directly with admissions.

 • A small American-curriculum school in Riyadh founded in 2013, mostly under the radar online.
-Aggregator review pools are short and tilt mildly positive.
+Review pools are short and tilt mildly positive.

 • Common positives across short reviews are an attentive primary section and an orderly, well-run building.
 One parent said the school has "a healthy environment, expert management, good building".
 Another called it "comparatively good for primary classes".